spences10/cv/src/copy/basics.md

 CSS, and commercial experience in using frameworks like React (<DD date="2017-05-20" />) and Svelte (<DD date="2021-04-06" />).

-Passionate about using modern technology and very keen to improve on existing skills and to learn new ones.
+Enthusiastic about using modern technology and very keen to improve on existing skills and to learn new ones.

 10+ years [previous experience](./non-webdev-exp) as a senior level